maxafritz/MSFTEDU/LMSIntegrations/IdentifyingClassTeams.md

 ## Find 'Groups' created by Teams Classes LTI
 We will be using the [groups](https://docs.microsoft.com/en-us/graph/api/group-list?view=graph-rest-1.0&tabs=http) endpoint.
-The group object gets created alongsite the Class Team, and when created via LTI, is created with a special schemaExtension of _microsoft_EducationClassLmsExt_.
+The group object gets created alongsite the Class Team, and when created for LTI, is created with a special schemaExtension of _microsoft_EducationClassLmsExt_.

 _Microsoft_EducationClassLmsExt_ has several properties, not all of which are used, depending on your LMS:
 - ltiContextId (required)